dzhsurf/flexiagent/README.md

 FlexiAgent
 ----------

-FlexiAgent is an open-source project on GitHub that provides a simple and easy-to-use interface for creating agents based on `Directed Acyclic Graphs (DAGs)`.
-The agent supports structured output and includes built-in practical agents such as a `text2sql` agent, allowing for quick deployment in applications.
+FlexiAgent is a simple and easy-to-use framework for creating LLM agents.
+The agent supports structured output and includes built-in practical agents such as a text2sql agent, allowing for quick deployment in applications.